NotWoods/mockk-guidebook/content/docs/mockito-migrate/create-mock.md

+---
+title: Create a mock
+summary: >
+  The similarities and differences in creating mocks between Mockito and MockK.
+weight: 1
+---

 # Create a mock

 The syntax to create a mock is very similar in Mockito and MockK.
 However, the behaviour is slightly different.